Source: https://bit.ly/3dv8Cev Public Domain Image

 Nyiragongo Volcano Facts

-- Incidentally, it possesses a relatively steep slope.
-Combined with the fluid consistency of its lava and its proximity to populated areas, this makes it a dangerous volcano.
+- Coincidentally, this impressive volcano also possesses a relatively steep slope.
+Its flows often literally do flow, almost like water.
+Combined with the fluid consistency of that lava and its proximity to populated areas, it’s viewed as a highly dangerous cration of geological forces.

 Related Places

-Due to its combination of slope and lava fluidity, its flow speeds represent the fastest currently known to man.
+This has an extremely high alkali ratio, which allows for its flowing remarkably rapidly down its steep slopes.
+As a result, flow speeds sometimes even reach 60 mph (96 kph).
+Due to its specific combination of slope and lava fluidity, its flow speeds represent the fastest currently known to man.

-Vulcanologists know little of its ancient eruptive history, yet its activity in modern times remains well documented.
-The volcano has erupted 34 times since 1882.
-Furthermore, some of these eruptions lasted for years at a time.
+For the moment, vulcanologists still know little of this marvel’s ancient eruptive history.
+During its activity in modern times, though, events remains well documented.
+The volcano previously erupted at least 34 times since 1882.
+Incredibly, some of these eruptions lasted for years at a time.

-This volcano overlaps with several older volcanoes and sits amid hundreds of small cinder cones.
-Because of its unique dangers, the Nyiragongo Volcano was named as a Decade Volcano in 1991.
+This amazing volcano also has an amazing history all its own, however.
+It actually overlaps with several other volcanoes, even older, and sits amid hundreds of small cinder cones.
+Because of its extreme and unique dangers, the Nyiragongo Volcano was named as a Decade Volcano in 1991.

-In March of 2016, the Goma Volcano Observatory discovered that a new vent had opened on the northeast edge of the crater.
+In March of 2016, the Goma Volcano Observatory discovered that a new vent had recently opened on the northeast edge of the crater.
+Since that time, various rumblings and small quakes have continued to occur within its confines.
+It’s by no means finished amazing the human race.

 Features Sharing Its Region

-Check out our other articles on 6 Captivating European Caves, Yeti Crab, Crab Eating Fox, Rhine Falls, Leaping Lesbian Lizard, Mount Bromo, Queen of the Andes
+Check out our other articles on 6 Captivating European Caves, Yeti Crab, Crab Eating Fox, Rhine Falls, Leaping Lesbian Lizard, Mount Bromo, Queen of the Andes, Hellbender Salamander

 Leave a Reply